-Psychology is the study of human behavior and mental processes.
-The field of psychology is built upon scientific research designed to understand, predict and influence behavior.
-A diverse discipline, psychology includes a range of subjects from neuropsychology, the study of the brain, to industrial/organizational psychology, the study of the workplace.
+In the most basic terms, psychology is the study of human behavior and mental processes.
+The field of psychology is built upon scientific research designed to understand, predict, and influence human behavior.
+An incredibly diverse discipline, psychology includes a wide variety of subjects ranging from neuropsychology, the study of the brain, to industrial/organizational psychology, the study of the workplace.

 Students interested in the role of psychology across the human experience are also encouraged to take relevant courses in criminal justice, human services, and other disciplines.
-Research and leadership skills are further developed through training in statistics and research methods, with opportunities for students to engage in faculty- as well as student-led research and to present at local, regional, and national conferences.
-Each student also benefits from field placements that allow them to put theory into practice, gain work experience, and network with professionals in their chosen field.
+Research and leadership skills are further developed through training in statistics and research methods, with opportunities for students to engage in both faculty- and student-led research and to present at local, regional, and national conferences.
+Each student also benefits from field placements allowing them to put theory into practice, gain work experience, and network with professionals in their chosen field.
+Graduates in the field of psychology have distinguished themselves in many settings: school counseling, community counseling, hospital administration, law, research, and higher education.

 Bachelor of Arts in Psychology

 Students enrolled in the BA in Psychology program are required to take two semesters (6 credits) of a foreign language as part of their general education requirements.
-Graduates in the field of psychology have distinguished themselves in many settings: school counseling, community counseling, hospital administration, law, research and higher education.

 Bachelor of Science in Psychology